makovalab-psu/HalfDeep/example/README.md

 two lines &mdash; half 40th and half 60th &mdash; form a band.
 Points within that band are evidence of a half-depth interval.

-Ignoring the red area, visually we can see that most of the FAKE1 scaffold falls in or near the half-depth band.
+Ignoring the red overlay, visually we can see that most of the FAKE1 scaffold falls in or near the half-depth band.
 But there is an interval in the left half of the scaffold that appears to be full depth.